Weight Loss

 Medically Reviewed by Goldina Erowele, PharmD, MBA

-If you’re seeing people lose weight on semaglutide (aka Wegovy or Ozempic), you may want to know more about this weight-loss medication.
-This article covers everything you need to know about how to get semaglutide for weight loss along with who can prescribe it to where you can buy and everything in between.
+If you’re seeing people lose weight on Wegovy with the active ingredient semaglutide or compounded semaglutide, you may want to know more about these weight-loss medications.
+This article covers everything you need to know about how to get Wegovy or compounded semaglutide for weight loss along with who can prescribe it to where you can buy and everything in between.

-If you’re looking for options to manage your weight, find a weight-loss provider on Klarity today and have an appointment in as little as 24 hours to find out if a semaglutide prescription may be your answer to shedding some pounds.
+If you’re looking for options to manage your weight, find a weight-loss provider on Klarity Health today and have an appointment in as little as 24 hours to find out if a prescription medication may be your answer to shedding some pounds.*

-If you’re interested in using semaglutide for weight loss, you need a prescription.
+If you’re interested in using Wegovy or compounded semaglutide for weight loss, you need a prescription.
 To get one, you want to talk to a licensed healthcare provider about whether or not semaglutide is right for you.
 Providers who can prescribe weight loss and other medications include:

 You can find a provider through your insurance company, referrals from friends or family, or on a telehealth platform like Klarity.
-Getting semaglutide for weight loss could be as easy as:
+Getting Wegovy or compounded semaglutide for weight loss could be as easy as:

 There may be a few added steps depending on your insurance company and whether you meet the criteria for taking semaglutide, but if you do, getting it is that simple.

 Semaglutide is a glucagon-like peptide-1 receptor agonist (GLP-1) medication.
-It’s the active ingredient in 2 brand name medications — Ozempic and Wegovy.
+It’s also the active ingredient in 2 brand name medications — Ozempic and Wegovy.
+And it can be compounded by a compounding pharmacy as well.

-Ozempic was first approved in 2017 to lower blood sugar and A1C levels for people with type 2 diabetes.
+Ozempic was first approved by the U.S. Food and Drug Administration (FDA) in 2017 to lower blood sugar and A1C levels for people with type 2 diabetes.
 People taking Ozempic lost weight too.
-And Ozempic’s manufacturer, Novo Nordisk, got it approved as Wegovy in 2021.
-Wegovy is US Food and Drug Administration (FDA)-approved for long-term weight management in people with obesity or overweight.
+And Ozempic’s manufacturer, Novo Nordisk, got the ingredient semaglutide FDA approved as Wegovy in 2021.
+Wegovy is FDA-approved for long-term weight management in people with obesity or overweight.

-Other forms of semaglutide include Rybelsus, which is an oral instead of injectable form of semaglutide for adults with type-2 diabetes.
+Other medications that use semaglutide as the active ingredient include Rybelsus, which is an oral instead of injectable semaglutide for adults with type-2 diabetes.
 Compounded semaglutide is also available.

-If you’re using semaglutide for weight loss, your provider will likely prescribe Wegovy or compounded semaglutide.
-Unless, you have type 2 diabetes and also need help controlling your blood sugar, in which case they may prescribe Ozempic.
+Your provider will likely prescribe Wegovy or compounded semaglutide if they feel you need it to lose weight and you meet the criteria.
+Unless, you have type 2 diabetes and also need help controlling your blood sugar, in which case they may prescribe Ozempic or compounded semaglutide.
 Using Ozempic soley for weight loss is an off-label use, which means using it for something it’s not FDA-approved for.

 Anyone with a prescription can get semaglutide.
 But not everyone may be eligible for a prescription — or need it.

-Your provider should only prescribe semaglutide for weight loss if they determine it’s right for you and you don’t have any contraindications to taking it.
+Your provider should only prescribe Wegovy or compounded semaglutide for weight loss if they determine it’s right for you and you don’t have any contraindications to taking it.

 Wegovy is FDA-approved for weight loss for people over the age of 12 who are overweight or obese.
-Wegovy and Ozempic are also approved to lower the risk of major cardiovascular events, like stroke.
+Wegovy and Ozempic are also approved to lower the risk of major cardiovascular events, like stroke, for select groups.

-Being overweight for Wegovy is considered a body mass index (BMI) of 27 or greater with one weight-related health condition, like high cholesterol, type 2 diabetes, high blood pressure, or a BMI of 30 or greater without other conditions.
+To take Wegovy, you need to be overweight is considered a body mass index (BMI) of 27 or greater and have at least 1 weight-related health condition, like high cholesterol, type 2 diabetes, high blood pressure, or a BMI of 30 or greater with or without other conditions.

-Semaglutide works well for weight loss.
+Wegovy works well for weight loss.
+Compounded semaglutide will likely work well too.
 As a glucagon-like peptide-1 receptor agonist (GLP-1), it affects appetite and leads to weight loss.
 GLP-1 interacts with parts of the brain that control satiety (the feeling of fullness).
-Semaglutide weight loss injections also slow the movement of food through the stomach, so people taking it feel full longer.
+Weight loss injections that use semaglutide as the active ingredient also slow the movement of food through the stomach, so people taking it feel full longer.
 The net result when used as intended with a reduced-calorie diet and increased activity, is that people taking semaglutide lose weight.

 Results of a 68-week double-blind trial published in the New England Journal of Medicine found that obese or overweight adult trial participants who took 2.4-milligram dose of semaglutide once a week combined with exercise and a healthy diet lost an average of 14.9% body weight.